-Fáilte, which means “welcome” in Irish, is a dynamic ensemble of accomplished musicians who evoke the Celtic tradition through their music.
-They bring the heritage of Ireland to their performances with songs and tunes played on fiddle, guitar, mandolin, accordion, harmonica, uilleann pipes, whistles, percussion and vocals.
-Fáilte is available to hire for concerts, weddings, festivals and special events.
+Fáilte, which means “welcome” in Irish, is a dynamic ensemble of accomplished musicians who perform traditional and contemporary Irish music.
+They bring the heritage of Ireland to their performances with songs and tunes played on fiddle, guitar, mandolin, accordion, harmonica, whistles, bodhran and percussion.
+Failte has performed in front of audiences at many venues including Linden Place, the Irish Ceilidhe Club of Rhode Island and Blithewold Manor, and is available to hire for concerts, festivals, weddings and special events.

 Erin Dube brings a love of music that is evident to audiences and students alike.
 Along with singing, she plays fiddle, mandolin, and guitar.
 She blends a background in Bluegrass, Folk and Irish music to bring versatility to her music.
 In addition to performing, she gives lessons and works alongside her dad Paul Dube teaching bluegrass jamming classes.